The Locker Key

 “All right.
 But no fuckin’ around, white boy.”

-“I’m just going to give LaMarr here the thing he came for.
+“I’m going to give LaMarr here the thing he came for.
 Just sit tight.
 I’ll be back in few minutes and this will all be over.”

 “OK spud boy.”
 Wycliffe said.
 “Let’s go.
 But just remember, I can always back and do her any time.”

-Jake and Wycliffe come down the back porch stairs.
-Jake heads down the driveway.
-Wycliffe is right behind him.
-“I don’t suppose you’d consider another condition.”
-Jake said.
+Jake and Wycliffe walked down the back porch stairs.
+Jake headed down the driveway.
+Wycliffe was right behind him.“Where the hell are we going?”

 “To my neighbour’s house.
 I stashed the package in his garage.”
 Jake said.